Not all of us can do great things. But we can do small things with great love.

 From the World Changer Summit to a global initiative

-The origins of this project can be traced to the World Changers Summit Balkan held in Skopje under the leadership of IASC.
+The origins of this project can be traced to the World Changers Summit Balkan held i Skopje under the leadership of IASC.

 The Summit brought together international leaders, academics, humanitarian organizations, innovators, faith representatives, and public institutions committed to advancing peace, cooperation, and human development throughout the region.